petera2c/simple-table/README.md

 - **shouldPaginate**: A boolean to enable or disable pagination.
 Default is `true`.
 - **sortDownIcon**: A React element to display as the sort down icon.
 - **sortUpIcon**: A React element to display as the sort up icon.
 - **onCellChange**: A function that is called when a cell value changes.
+It receives an object with the following properties:
+  - **accessor**: The accessor of the column whose cell value changed.
+  - **newValue**: The new value of the cell.
+  - **newRowIndex**: The index of the row in the current page.
+  - **originalRowIndex**: The original index of the row in the entire dataset.
+  - **row**: The entire row object.

 ## Customizable Styles